-Dr. Levy is an Assistant Professor of Ophthalmology at Weill Cornell Medical College and a member of the Weill Cornell Ophthalmology Associates.
+Dr. Levy is an Assistant Professor of Ophthalmology and the Director of the Pediatric Ophthalmology service at Weill Cornell Medical College and a member of the Weill Cornell Eye Associates.

 After graduating from Harvard College and Harvard Medical School, he completed his ophthalmology residency at the Manhattan Eye, Ear & Throat Hospital and New York University.
 He completed fellowships in neuro-ophthalmology, at the Wilmer Eye Institute at Johns Hopkins Hospital, and then pediatric ophthalmology, at Children's Hospital Boston.

 Before returning to New York, he was a Clinical Instructor of Pediatric Ophthalmology at Harvard Medical School and on the staff at Children's Hospital Boston, where he was also the director of residency training for the ophthalmology department.

 Dr. Levy sees children of all ages and adults with strabismus.